 YouTube automation, while a trendy term, isn’t a well-defined one.
 So, if you’ve come across conflicting information, you’re not alone.

-In this article, we’ll take an in-depth look at the three meanings of YouTube automation – and how they can help (or harm) your channel.
+In this article, we’ll take an in-depth look at the three meanings of YouTube automation – and how using these tools and services can help (or harm) your channel.

 YouTube Automation as Outsourcing Video Creation